 How to Appeal

-JUSTICE publishes a FREE guide to the criminal appeal system for prisoners and their families.
-You can download a free copy from the link below or request one by emailing email@example.com.
+Download a free JUSTICE guide to the criminal appeal system for prisoners and their families from the link below, or request one by emailing email@example.com.